The computational landscape of general physical theories: Results

 \subsection{Free and non-free theories}

-In the standard definition of a generalised theory \cite{Pavia1, Pavia2, Barrett-2007, Hardy-2011, LB-2014}, a theory specifies a set of laboratory devices from which one can construct closed circuits by connecting preparation devices to transformation and measurement devices, and assigns a probability distribution over the possible outcomes of each closed circuit.
-Moreover, the set of devices---and device outcomes---is closed under such sequential and parallel composition.
-For the purposes of this paper, we refer to such theories as ``free'' generalised probabilistic theories.
+In the usual definition of an operational theory \cite{Pavia1, Pavia2, Barrett-2007, Hardy-2011, LB-2014}, a theory specifies a set of laboratory devices, from which one can build closed circuits, and assigns a probability distribution over the outcomes of each closed circuit.
+Any closed circuit that can be built from the laboratory devices corresponds to a valid experiment.
+This means that there is a significant constraint on the structure of the theory, which is that all closed circuits must give rise to a valid probability distribution over outcomes.
+We refer to such theories as ``free'' operational theories \footnote{The idea behind the terminology is that an agent is free to build an experiment corresponding to any closed circuit they like, as long as devices are composed properly, i.e., types match.}.

-One can consider a modified definition of a generalised probabilistic theory in which a theory specifies a set of devices, a set of \emph{allowed} closed circuits which can be built from those devices, and assigns a probability distribution over the outcomes of allowed closed circuits.
-Note that this modified definition is slightly more general than the one standardly discussed in the literature, as it only assigns a probability distribution to the set of \emph{allowed} closed circuits specified by the theory.
-Our definition is not unmotivated if one takes the viewpoint that a physical theory corresponds both to a consistent account of experimental data and to which experiments are implementable in principle.
+This work considers a more general definition of an operational theory, according to which a theory specifies a set of laboratory devices, and a set of \emph{allowed} closed circuits, which may be a proper subset of the set of all closed circuits that can be built using the laboratory devices.
+The interpretation is that it is only the allowed closed circuits that correspond to experimental procedures that can actually be performed.
+The theory must assign a valid probability distribution over the outcomes of any allowed closed circuit.
+This definition is not unmotivated if one takes the viewpoint that a physical theory corresponds both to a consistent account of experimental data and to which experiments are implementable in principle.
+This is a significant generalization for the following reason.
+Given a closed circuit that is not in the allowed set, one may still contract the tensors associated with the device outcomes in order to produce a real number; but there is no constraint that this number has to be in the interval $[ 0,1 ]$.

-Such ``non-free'' theories will be the focus of the current work.
-Note that even in non-free theories, states are represented by vectors in a real vector space, transformations by matrices acting on this space, and effects by vectors in the dual space \cite{LeeThesis2016}.
-However, composing states, transformations, and effects in sequence and parallel to form closed circuits may only result in a valid probability when the closed circuit is allowed by the theory.
+Note that for tomographic locality to hold in a non-free theory, the set of allowed closed circuits must at least include a collection of experiments that are sufficient for local tomography to be carried out.
+In particular, for each state of a system of type $AB$, there should be allowed closed circuits involving local measurements on the subsystems such that, when the outcome probabilities for these circuits are known, the state is completely specified.